 Jesus’ disciples, those closest to him, testified that Jesus is God.
 Peter writes “our God and Saviour, Jesus Christ” in 2 Peter 1:1; Thomas addresses Jesus as “My Lord and my God!” in John 20:28; and John called the Word/Jesus, “God” in John 1:1.
 Also, the apostle Paul calls Jesus “the great God and Saviour” in Titus 2:13

 King David had no problem with declaring the Name of God.
-In the first and ninth verse of Psalm 8 he says (sings), “O Yahweh, our Lord, how majestic is your Name in all the earth!”
+He uses it frequently in his Psalms.
+In Psalm 8:1 & 9 he says (sings), “O Yahweh, our Lord, how majestic is your Name in all the earth!”

-“Jehovah” was another way of saying God’s Name and appeared in old English translations of the Old Testament; but this pronunciation has fallen out of favour because it is now considered inaccurate.
+“Jehovah” is another way of saying God’s Name and appeared in old English translations of the Old Testament; but this pronunciation has fallen out of favour because it is considered inaccurate by some.

 Some paraphrases, such as the Good News Bible and the Living Bible, do not translate this verse accurately.